HTClaus/HTClaus/README.md

 **Thanks for visiting!
 Feel free to reach out - I'm always up for a good conversation! 🚀**

 </div>```plaintext

-**Instructions:**
-1. Copy the entire markdown code above
-2. Go to your GitHub profile repository (usually named the same as your username)
-3. Edit the README.md file
-4. Replace all content with the code above
-5. Update `your-email@example.com` with your actual email address
-6. Commit the changes

-Your GitHub profile will now have a much more attractive and professional appearance! 🎉

 <Actions>
   <Action name="Customize colors and theme" description="Change the color scheme and theme of the badges and stats" />